xVoid879/BlockOutliner/README.md

 # BlockOutliner
-Outlines Minecraft blocks to be used in https://texturerotationai.netlify.app Make sure the image you want to outline is in the same repostiory as the python script.
+Outlines Minecraft blocks to be used in https://texturerotationai.netlify.app (WIP) Make sure the image you want to outline is in the same repostiory as the python script.
 Crop out the chat, hotbar, player's hand, and any other blocks like the sky and gravel that don't have texture rotations.